Laboratory Tests for Blood Disorders

 Doctors select tests to help diagnose blood disorders based on the person's symptoms and the results of the physical examination.
 Sometimes a blood disorder causes no symptoms but is discovered when a laboratory test is done for another reason.
 For example, a complete blood count done as part of a regular check-up may reveal anemia.
 When a blood disorder is suspected, a complete blood count and other tests may need to be done to determine the specific diagnosis.

 The blood test most commonly done is the complete blood count (CBC).
 The CBC is an evaluation of all the cellular components (red blood cells, white blood cells, and platelets) in the blood.
 Automated machines do this test in less than 1 minute on a small amount of blood.
-The CBC is supplemented in some instances by examination of blood cells under a microscope.
+The CBC is supplemented in some instances by examination of blood cells under a microscope (blood smear).

 Red blood cell parameters evaluated by CBC include